Help Center > > User Guide> Working with RDS for MySQL> Instance Modifications> Changing a DB Instance Type from Single

 - Click in the upper left corner of the page and choose Database > Relational Database Service.
 The RDS console is displayed.

-- On the Instance Management page, locate the target DB instance and choose More > Change Type to Primary/Standby in the Operation column.
+- On the Instance Management page, locate a single DB instance and choose More > Change Type to Primary/Standby in the Operation column.

 Alternatively, click the target DB instance.
 In the DB instance topology, click on the left to change the instance type from single to primary/standby.

 - Select a standby AZ.
 Other configurations are the same as those of the primary DB instance by default.
 Confirm the configurations and click Submit.

 - After a single DB instance is changed to primary/standby instance, you can view and manage it on the Instance Management page.

 - The DB instance is in the Changing type to primary/standby status.
 You can view the progress on the Task Center page.
 For details, see section Task Center.